PBS restriction changes to type 2 diabetes mellitus (T2DM) medicines

 - DPP4 inhibitors and SGLT2 inhibitors are now subsidised for use in quadruple therapy, in combination with each other, metformin, and insulin.

 In response to a stakeholder request for broader PBS access to SGLT2 inhibitors (dapagliflozin and empagliflozin) and GLP-1 RAs (dulaglutide and semaglutide), the Department has undertaken reviews of the cost-effectiveness of these medicines compared to sulfonylureas as add-on therapy to metformin in patients with T2DM without a glycaemic requirement.
-For further information on these reports, please refer to the PBAC Outcome Statements in Table 1 below.
+For further information on these reports and related PBAC considerations, please refer to Table 1 and the summary provided below.

 Review |